-- Almond meal: You can find almond meal at both Costco or Bob's Red Mill.
-Ideally you want to use a super fine blanched almond meal which will give you super smooth shells.
+- Almond meal: You can find almond meals at both Costco and Bob's Red Mill.
+Ideally, you want to use a super fine blanched almond meal which will give you super smooth shells.

 - Granulated sugar: It's best to use granulated or cane sugar for this recipe.

-- Egg whites: You should use fresh egg whites only unless you can find un-pasturized carton egg whites!
+- Egg whites: You should use fresh egg whites only unless you can find unpasteurized carton egg whites!

-- Earl grey tea: The tea can be loose leaf or from a tea bag and it should be ground finely with a mortar and pestle or spice grinder.
+- Earl grey tea: The tea can be a loose leaf or from a tea bag and it should be ground finely with a mortar and pestle or spice grinder.

 helpful tools & equipment